 The interest rate on the term loan due in 2026 (the "Term Loan") was 6.1% per annum as of December 31, 2024.
 As of December 31, 2024, a discount of \$0.5 million on the Term Loan remains unamortized.
 The discount is being amortized through Interest expense, net, on the Consolidated Statement of Operations.
 In June 2024, we prepaid \$200.0 million of the outstanding principal balance on the Term Loan.
-In 2024, we recorded a Loss on extinguishment of debt of \$1.2 million on the Consolidated Statement of deferred financing costs and a portion of the discount on the Term Loan.
+In 2024, we recorded a Loss on extinguishment of debt of \$1.2 million on the Consolidated Statement of Operations, relating to the write-off of deferred financing costs and a portion of the discount on the Term Loan.